Adam-Chiang-TH/Road-Condition-Monitoring-Device/README.md

 ## `doc` Folder

-Documentation configuration for Doxygen as well as documentation for fresh installation of Raspberry Pi.
+Documentation in the form of system models and details about installation prerequisites.

 ## `src` Folder